 There aren’t many actors who can boast the same television success Michael C. Hall can.
 From being on the hit HBO series Six Feet Under to playing the most likable serial killer on TV on Dexter, Hall has been uncommonly lucky in his acting choices.
 It wasn't quite as smooth sailing in his personal life; in January 2010, Hall, age 38, revealed he was being treated for Hodgkin’s lymphoma.
 After undergoing chemotherapy, Hall was officially in remission by late April 2010.

 Hall addressed his thoughts on battling cancer with a January 2016 interview with The Guardian stating, “When people go get chemo, they’re not injecting themselves with will – I have lost various loved ones to cancer, and I certainly don’t feel that I am any stronger or braver than them.”

 Birthplace: Raleigh, North Carolina, United States of America

-Ultimately, cancer had spread throughout his body to his brain and lungs and the singer died at the age of 36 in 1981.
-His last words - said to his son, Ziggy, at the now-University of Miami Hospital - were, “Money can’t buy life.”
+Ultimately, cancer spread throughout his body to his brain and lungs and the singer passed at the age of 36 in 1981.
+His last words - said to his son Ziggy - were, “Money can’t buy life.”

 Birthplace: Nine Mile, Jamaica, Jamaica

-Another of his unique abilities is apparently seeking out help after having bad dreams - or at least that's what happened when he was diagnosed with a brain tumor in 2000, at age 33.
-In a 2013 interview with the Acoustic Neuroma Association, Ruffalo recounted how he sought help from a set doctor and said, “Listen, I really had a scary dream last night and you’ll probably think I’m crazy but um… But I think I have a brain tumor and I would really like to get it uh… checked out.”
+Another of his unique abilities is apparently seeking out help after having bad dreams - or at least, that's what happened when he was diagnosed with a brain tumor in 2001, at age 33.
+In a 2014 interview with the Acoustic Neuroma Association, Ruffalo recounted how he sought help from a set doctor and said, “Listen, I really had a scary dream last night and you’ll probably think I’m crazy but um… But I think I have a brain tumor and I would really like to get it uh… checked out.”
 Ruffalo made a full recovery.